kati18/jsramverk/REVISION.md

 v4.0.0 (2020-11-23)
 -------------------
-* Functiontests/UI-tests using mocha, selenium-webdriver and http-server added.
+* Functional tests/UI-tests using mocha, selenium-webdriver and http-server added.